Simple Homogeneous Structures and Indiscernible Sequence Invariants: can be finite, but larger than , in a stable theory

 We now give our first examples of types $p$ with $1 < F_{Mb}(p) < \infty$.
 In general, it seems quite difficult to construct such examples - for instance, since our constructions in Section \ref{nm>} are either superstable or $\omega$-categorical supersimple of finite rank, by Corollary \ref{infMb} every type $p$ in these theories has either $F_{Mb}(p) = 1$ or $F_{Mb}(p) = \infty$.
 We show that for any $n < \omega$, it is possible in a stable theory that $F_{Mb}(p) = n $.

 \begin{theorem} Let $n < \omega + 1$.
-Then there is an stable theory $T$ with a type $p$ so that $F_{Mb}(p) = n$, and so that, for all types $q$, $F_{Mb}(q) \leq n$. \end{theorem}
+Then there is an stable theory $T $ with a type $p$ so that $F_{Mb}(p) = n$, and so that, for all types $q$, $F_{Mb}(q) \leq n$. \end{theorem}

 Fix $n < \omega$.
 We define $T$, based on the free projective planes discussed by Hyttinen and Paolini (\cite{HP21}); for $n =1$ this will coincide with the free $\omega$-stable pseudoplane (see e.g. \cite{P96}).
 In fact, this theory will itself work for $n = 2$, and we expect that the open generalized $n$-gons of \cite{AT23} will work for any value of $n$.
 However, these examples are more complicated than necessary; for example, in the free projective planes of \cite{HP21}, the algebraic closure is determined not just by the requirement that the incidence relation has no finite subgraphs of minimum degree at least $n+1$, but also the requirement that there is exactly one line incident to any two points, and vice versa.
 We only need a requirement of the first kind to obtain the desired theory.
+So we work in a vocabulary with a single binary relation and study undirected graphs to build a family of theories $T_n$.